cloudkeep-io/ebs-pricing/README.md

 # EBS-Pricing

-## Goal
+## What is this and why does it exist?
-The goal of this project is to create an up-to-date source for AWS EBS Pricing data that can be used programmatically.
-The context is to support tools that can look at EBS volumes information in an account (e.g., region, availability zone, type, size, etc.) and determine what their monthly costs would be.
+This repo creates/updates `ebs_pricing.json` - an up-to-date source for AWS EBS Pricing data that can be used programmatically.

-## Quick Summary/Usage
+This JSON encapsulates the data needed to calculate the cost of EBS volumes programmatically, based on information you can obtain from EC2 API, without needing to wade through the Pricing API.

-To download the up to date ebs pricing data json:
+To download the current `ebs_pricing.json`:
 ```
 curl https://cloudkeep-io.github.io/ebs-pricing/ebs_pricing.json
 ```
-GitHub Pages hosted sample of how to use the json data can be found at [https://cloudkeep-io.github.io/ebs-pricing](https://cloudkeep-io.github.io/ebs-pricing).
+Data can be viewed as HTML [here](https://cloudkeep-io.github.io/ebs-pricing).

 ## Challenges and Work-arounds
 Official AWS resources for calcualting costs for using EBS volumes can be found [here](https://aws.amazon.com/ebs/pricing/).
 There is also a calculator linked there where you can enter in the region and EBS volume info, and it will provide your monthly cost.